artcreator329/betame-app-sdk54/WALLET_CROSS_USER_FIX.md

 **Admin Client Usage:**
 - Only used for system-initiated cross-user operations
 - Used for wallet creation during payments
-- Used for crediting service providers
+- Used for crediting service providers with BetaCoins
 - Not accessible to regular users

 ### **📋 Testing Checklist:**

-1. **User Payment** → Should deduct credits from buyer
+1. **User Payment** → Should deduct BetaCoins from buyer
-2. **Provider Credit** → Should add credits to provider (auto-create wallet if needed)
+2. **Provider BetaCoin** → Should add BetaCoins to provider (auto-create wallet if needed)
 3. **Transaction History** → Should record both payment and receipt
 4. **New Users** → Should auto-create wallets during first payment
 5. **Error Handling** → Should show meaningful errors, not RLS violations